 First let’s look at the Info tab

-- Approval By: If this field is set to a person or a role, it must be “Approved” by them before it shows in the Schedule to the rest of the team.
+9. Approval By: If this field is set to a person or a role, it must be “Approved” by them before it shows in the Task list or Schedule to the rest of the team.
 For our template we will set this to be our “Studio Manager” role.

-- Offer as Request: Toggle to ON to make the template available on the Requests portal. (see Task requests Article)
+11. Workflow Request: Toggle to ON to make the template available on the Cirkus Requests portal to Workspace Members.
+The copy icon allows copying of the direct link to the New Request sheet. (see Task requests Article)

-- Starred by Default: If there are lots of templates, you can toggle this ON so they show up first in the list.
+12. Starred by Default: If there are lots of templates, and you are not using Categories, you can toggle this ON so they show up first in the list.

-Request Categories are set up in the Task Template tab.
+Request Categories are set up in the Workspace> Templates > Request Categories tab.

 Ok, so now our workflow is all set up.